SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel.md

 Now, every time a `BinaryExpression` is encountered, the `BinaryExpression(path)` method will be called.

-Inside of the `BinaryExpression(path)` method of our visitor, we can add code for any checks and transformations.
+Inside the `BinaryExpression(path)` method of our visitor, we can add code for any checks and transformations.

 Each visitor method takes in a parameter, `path`, which holds the path to the node being visited.
 To access the actual properties of the node, we must use `path.node`.